William IV: Reform crisis

-At the time, the death of the monarch required fresh elections and, in the general election of 1830, Wellington's Tories lost ground to the Whigs under Lord Grey, though the Tories still had the largest number of seats.
+At the time, the death of the monarch caused fresh Parliamentary elections and, in the general election of 1830, Wellington's Tories lost ground to the Whigs under Lord Grey, though the Tories still had the largest number of seats.
 With the Tories bitterly divided, Wellington was defeated in the House of Commons in November, and Lord Grey formed a government.
 Grey pledged to reform the electoral system, which had seen few changes since the fifteenth century.
 The inequities in the system were great; for example, large towns such as Manchester and Birmingham elected no members (though they were part of county constituencies), while small boroughs, known as rotten or pocket boroughs—such as Old Sarum with just seven voters—elected two members of Parliament each.
 Often, the rotten boroughs were controlled by great aristocrats, whose nominees were invariably elected by the constituents—who were, most often, their tenants—especially since the secret ballot was not yet used in Parliamentary elections.
 Landowners who controlled seats were even able to sell them to prospective candidates.

 When the First Reform Bill was defeated in the House of Commons in 1831, Grey's ministry urged William to dissolve Parliament, which would lead to a new general election.
-At first, William hesitated to exercise his prerogative to dissolve Parliament because elections had just been held the year before and the country was in a state of high excitement which might boil over into violence.
+At first, William hesitated to exercise his prerogative powers to dissolve Parliament because elections had just been held the year before and the country was in a state of high excitement which might boil over into violence.
 He was, however, irritated by the conduct of the Opposition, which announced its intention to move the passage of an Address, or resolution, in the House of Lords, against dissolution.
 Regarding the Opposition's motion as an attack on his prerogative, and at the urgent request of Lord Grey and his ministers, the King prepared to go in person to the House of Lords and prorogue Parliament.
 The monarch's arrival would stop all debate and prevent passage of the Address.
 When initially told that his horses could not be ready at such short notice, William is supposed to have said, "Then I will go in a hackney cab!"
 Coach and horses were assembled quickly and he immediately proceeded to Parliament.
 Said The Times of the scene before William's arrival, "It is utterly impossible to describe the scene ...
 The violent tones and gestures of noble Lords ... astonished the spectators, and affected the ladies who were present with visible alarm."
 Lord Londonderry brandished a whip, threatening to thrash the Government supporters, and was held back by four of his colleagues.
 William hastily put on the crown, entered the Chamber, and dissolved Parliament.
 This forced new elections for the House of Commons, which yielded a great victory for the reformers.
 But although the Commons was clearly in favour of parliamentary reform, the Lords remained implacably opposed to it.